nicm42/100-days-of-code-v2/log3.md

 **Day 72: 22nd June 2021**
 I now have the bookfinder refactored and working as before!
 At least when I try it in the browser.
 I need to update all the tests since I'm passing different things in different places, but hopefully they'll pass...

+**Day 73: 23rd June 2021**
+I thought adapting the tests to the refactoring would be simpler than I thought.
+Most of it was ok - I learnt that if you're using context you have to wrap your component with it in the render, which makes sense.
+It's just the integration tests where it's using it in the child that's proving trickier.
+I haven't even looked at the Cypress tests yet, but they should be ok since it's just going to the page, same as a person does.